Comments Off on Livionex Dental Gel is Now LIVFRESH!

 I prefer not to have food coloring in anything I put in my body – so I have been grateful to the folks at Livionex (still seems to be the company name) for giving us that option.

 I have now officially been using Livionex (LIVFRESH – LIVFREE – however you want to call it!) for over 4 years if you can believe that!
+(MAY 2023 Update – it’s now been 8 years now!
+EIGHT YEARS since I began using LivFresh!!)
 I rarely stick with one brand of toothpaste for that long, but why argue with success?
 My teeth aren’t perfect of course, but they certainly don’t have any plaque buildup either.
+The reason the gel works is due to their ingredient, edathamil.
+I’ll let them explain the science.
+I just care that it works.

-This is what the new formula looks like (you can click here to see it on Amazon or click the image to go to the product page):
+This is what the new formula looks like (you can click here to see it at the official LivFresh Site, or click the image to go to the product page):

 Our Older Livionex Review